-A common initial treatment option for someone with an alcohol addiction is an outpatient or inpatient rehabilitation program.
+A common initial treatment option for someone with alcohol addiction is an outpatient or inpatient treatment program.
 An inpatient program can last anywhere from 30 days to a year.
 It can help someone handle withdrawal symptoms and emotional challenges.
 Outpatient treatment provides daily support while allowing the person to live at home.

 Many people addicted to alcohol also turn to 12-step programs like Alcoholics Anonymous (AA).
 There are also other support groups that don’t follow the 12-step model, such as SMART Recovery and Sober Recovery.

 Increase your chance of a full recovery with the help of Hathaway Recovery Rehabilitation Treatment Center.
 Get in touch with a treatment expert today to find the best solution that’s right for you.
 The coordinators at Hathaway Recovery are available 24/7 to answer all your questions.
 Call now at (909) 971-3333.